 Click on edit beside the “DNS server assignment”.

-Drop-down menu will appear, select “Manual”.
+A drop-down menu will appear, select “Manual”.

 Turn on the IPv4 toggle.
 We are going to enter IPv4 DNS server details only.